 PDF documents require a PDF reader.
 Please read more on free PDF readers.
 Alternatively contact us if you have difficulty viewing or printing the document or require the document in an alternative format.

 If there is more than one person paying the bond

-- Each tenant must fill in the relevant section of the Bond Lodgement form providing their name and how much they have contributed.
+- Each tenant must fill in the relevant section of the Bond Lodgement form providing their name and the amount they have contributed to the bond.

 - Only the people named on the Bond Lodgement form can claim back their bond when the tenancy agreement ends.

 - Anyone can contribute to the bond, even if a contributor does not live at the property (for example a relative or support agency).
 This person needs to complete the Individual Deposit Contributor section on page 2 of the Bond Lodgement form, in order to be able to claim their contribution at the end of the tenancy.

 As part of the Private Rental Support Scheme (PRSS), tenants may apply for bond assistance through Housing Connect

 If assistance is provided, the funds are transferred directly to the Rental Deposit Authority (RDA) where it is held until the bond is claimed.